compgenomicslab/TreeProfiler/README.md

 ### Layouts for categorical data
 Users can add the following flag to activate layouts for categorical data
 ```
---colorbranch_layout COLORBRANCHLAYOUT
+--colorbranch_layout COLORBRANCH_LAYOUT
-                            <col1,col2> names, column index or index range of columns which need to be plot as Textlayouts
+                        <prop1,prop2> names of properties where branches will be colored based on
+                        different values.
---label_layout LABELLAYOUT
+--label_layout LABEL_LAYOUT
-                        <col1,col2> names, column index or index range of columns which need to be plot as label_layout
+                      <prop1,prop2> names of properties where values will be displayed on the
+                      aligned panel.
---rectangular_layout RECTANGULARLAYOUT
+--rectangular_layout RECTANGULAR_LAYOUT
-                        <col1,col2> names, column index or index range of columns which need to be plot as rectangular_layout
+                      <prop1,prop2> names of properties where values will be label as rectangular
+                      color block on the aligned panel.
 --profiling_layout PROFILING_LAYOUT
+                        <prop1,prop2> names of properties which need to be convert to presence-
+                        absence profiling matrix of each value.
+--categorical_matrix_layout CATEGORICAL_MATRIX_LAYOUT
-                        <col1,col2> names, column index which need to be plot as
+                        <col1,col2> names, column index which need to be plot as categorical_matrix_layout for categorical columns.
-                        profiling_layout for categorical columns
 ```

 example